carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ## Making lesson changes with GitHub

 1. Identify the url and repository name for the lesson you want to make changes for, eg <https://github.com/swcarpentry/git-novice>.
-The base branch in all the Carpentry lessons is called **gh-pages**.
+The default branch for many of The Carpentries lesson repositories is called **gh-pages**, but some lessons use **main**.

 2. It’s not possible for you to directly edit the version of the lesson in the Carpentry repository, so the overall idea of “GitHub Flow” is that you can submit edits by: